Twingate-Labs/tg-ip-lookup/README.md

 # Lookup an IP address to find out which public cloud it originates from

-This repository contains python3 code to find out which public cloud an IP addres originates from.
+This repository contains python3 code to find out which public cloud an IP address originates from.

 ## Requirements
 * Python3 (3.11)